Choerry

-Choi Ye-rim (born June 4, 2001), known professionally as Choerry, is a South Korean singer and dancer.
+Choi Ye-rim (born June 4, 2001), known professionally as Choerry, is a South Korean singer.
 She is a member of Loona, its sub-unit Odd Eye Circle, and its spinoff Artms.

 Early life

 Choi Ye-rim was born on June 4, 2001, in Bucheon, Gyeonggi Province, South Korea.
 In 2009, her second year of elementary school, Choerry made her first television appearance on MBC's Fantastic Mates.

 In 2020, she graduated from Sungshin Girls' High School.

 Career

 2017–2022: Debut with Loona and solo activities

 On July 12, 2017, Choerry was introduced as the eighth member of Loona.
 Then, she released her self-titled single album on July 28 with "Love Cherry Motion" as the lead single.
-On August 30, it was revealed that she would debut in Loona's second sub-unit, Loona Odd Eye Circle.
-On September 21, the sub-unit debuted with their EP, Mix & Match.
+On August 30, it was revealed that she would debut in Loona's second sub-unit, Odd Eye Circle.
+On September 21, the sub-unit debuted with their EP Mix & Match.

-On December 13, Choerry released "The Carol 2.0", a re-recording "The Carol" from HaSeul, with fellow Loona members ViVi and Yves.
+On December 13, Choerry released "The Carol 2.0", a re-recording of "The Carol" from HaSeul, with fellow Loona members ViVi and Yves.